CoR-Forum/CoRT/data/texturesparadise/README.md

 Textures need to be in the folder ``img``.

-This will create a file containing the texture metadata
+This will generate the thumbnails and create a file containing the texture metadata.

+### Usage

 Run the script: